Extend the mold lifespan and speed up the mold exchange process

 Impact of multi-stage mold profile movements on the mold lifespan

-The injection molding process's open and close movements usually have two to five velocity stages for mold close and three to five for mold open, each requiring the molds to move at different velocities and with different acceleration or deceleration to avoid unnecessary mold damage caused by excessive braking and shaking.
+The injection molding process's open and close movements usually have three to five velocity stages for mold close and two to five for mold open, each requiring the molds to move at different velocities and with different acceleration or deceleration to avoid unnecessary mold damage caused by excessive braking and shaking.

-On KePlast screen view, the horizontal lines show constant velocity, and the steep lines show the change in velocity.
+On the KePlast screen, the horizontal lines show constant velocity, and the steep lines show the change in velocity.
 Acceleration refers to a change of velocity in time – being that a speed up or slow down.
 And as a ramp, we consider the linear change of velocity, which can be adjusted with “Start %”, “Mid %” and “Stop %” parameters.

 Molds under control - also without active brake control